 Becoming a veterinarian

-Like medical doctors, veterinarians often pursue a year-long internship upon receiving their DVM.
+Like medical doctors, veterinarians often pursue a year-long internship upon receiving their DVMs.
 Following their internships, many vets pursue three- to four-year residency programs to specialize in fields such as surgery, internal medicine, oncology and anesthesiology.

 Veterinarian career outlook